vivi0903/PM566assignments/HW1/README.md

     ##  $ SITE_LONGITUDE                : num  -122 -122 -122 -122 -122 ...
     ##  - attr(*, ".internal.selfref")=<externalptr>

-## 4. Take a closer look at the key variables.
+## Take a closer look at the key variables.

+I choose to check the Date, State, County, Site Name, Daily Mean PM2.5 Concentration variables to see if there have any missing or implausible values.

 2004 dataset: